altocodenl/TODIS/readme.md

 We just established a single representation of data, so we can see any piece of data in a consistent manner.
 Our next step is to join all the data of the system into a coherent whole.

 A big obstacle to "seeing the entire picture" is that the data of the system is simply never grouped and organized together.
-By creating a single dataspace where all the data is available, we can overcome this obstacle and start to look at all of the data of any system as a coherent whole.
+By creating a single dataspace where all the data is available, we can overcome this obstacle and look at all the data of a system as a coherent whole.

 The [world wide web](https://en.wikipedia.org/wiki/World_Wide_Web) is the best example of an unified dataspace - what makes the web powerful is that it is indeed a single space where all the data is available.

 The data "is" in the dataspace only to the extent that it can be accessed and modified through the dataspace.
-The actual data is in hard drives and memory chips inside networked computers.
-But that doesn't matter much; what matters is whether we can access them in a consistent way.
+You could successfully argue that the actual data really "is" in hard drives and memory chips inside networked computers.
+But that doesn't matter much from an organizational perspective.
+What does matter is whether we can access them in a consistent way through an unified dataspace.

 In this pillar we will focus on data "at rest" - that is, data that is stored and ready to be accessed, rather than actively flowing between different parts of the system.